 Public transport road:

-Coach: There are more than 400 express coach services operating daily from the coach stations at both terminals.
+Coach: Gatwick is linked to over 100 towns and cities across the UK via direct coach and bus services.
 The main coach station is located on the ground floor of the South Terminal, with most services operating from here.
 Principal routes also stop at the North Terminal.
 There are desks providing coach information and tickets in the arrivals concourses of both terminals.

 Taxi: Taxi booking desks (tel: +44 1293 550 000; taxis.gatwickairport.com) are located in the North Terminal arrivals area and the northern entrance to the South Terminal; taxis wait outside the terminal buildings.
 Taxis can also be booked in advance via the airport website.
 Fares into central London are around £100.